AppLovin/AppLovin-MAX-Godot/README.md

 # AppLovin MAX Godot Plugin

 AppLovin MAX Godot plugin for Android and iOS.
+We currently only support Godot 4.x.

 ## Documentation
 For information on how to use our plugin in your GDScripts, check out our integration docs [here](https://dash.applovin.com/documentation/mediation/godot/getting-started/integration).